camunda/camunda-docs/docs/components/modeler/web-modeler/process-applications.md

 ## Deploy and run a process application

-You can deploy your process application to a Zeebe cluster, and run your process application to test and debug it, and observe how it performs in a live environment.
+You can deploy your process application to a cluster, and run your process application to test, debug, and observe how it performs in a live environment.

 - [Deploy and run a process application](deploy-process-application.md)